HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_UNION_attack,_finding_a_column_containing_text/README.md

 Injecting the requested string will solve the exercise:

 // 📝 2025 LAB – YOU ARE ASKED TO RETURN A SPECIFIC GIVEN TEXT.
-CHECK THE "MAKE DATABASE RETURN" LINK UNDER THE LAB TITLE
+CHECK THE "MAKE DATABASE RETRIEVE STRING" TEXT UNDER THE LAB TITLE

 ![success](img/success.png)